-The price of Arizona Metals' shares, financial results and exploration, and development and mining activities in the future may be materially adversely affected by declines in the price of gold and copper.
-Gold and cooper prices fluctuate widely and are affected by numerous factors beyond Arizona Metals' control, such as the sale or purchase of metals by various central banks and financial institutions, interest rates, exchange rates, inflation or deflation, fluctuation in the value of the United States dollar and foreign currencies, global and regional supply and demand, and the political and economic conditions of major metals-producing and metals-consuming countries throughout the world.
-The price of gold and copper has fluctuated widely in recent years, and future price declines could cause continuous development of and commercial production from Arizona Metals' properties to be uneconomic.
-Future production from Arizona Metals' mining properties is dependent on gold and copper prices that are adequate to make these properties economically viable.
+The price of Arizona Metals' shares, financial results and exploration, and development and mining activities in the future may be materially adversely affected by declines in the price of gold, copper, zinc, and silver.
+Metals prices fluctuate widely and are affected by numerous factors beyond Arizona Metals' control, such as the sale or purchase of metals by various central banks and financial institutions, interest rates, exchange rates, inflation or deflation, fluctuation in the value of the United States dollar and foreign currencies, global and regional supply and demand, and the political and economic conditions of major metals-producing and metals-consuming countries throughout the world.
+The price of gold, copper, zinc, and silver have fluctuated widely in recent years, and future price declines could cause continuous development of and commercial production from Arizona Metals' properties to be uneconomic.
+Future production from Arizona Metals' mining properties is dependent on metal prices that are adequate to make these properties economically viable.